 Ask a venue coordinator how that typically works out.
 Ask how well the rehearsal goes, or who answers questions about completing the marriage license.

 Every professional had a “first time.”
 It has been many years since my first wedding, and I have learned much in those years.
 Now, with hundreds of weddings completed, I have the confidence that I can continue to make each ceremony special, and memorable.

-Yes, you are paying if you have a professional officiate at your wedding, but you will have a memorable ceremony and it will be a reflection of who you are and it will be what you want.
+Yes, it costs more to have a professional officiate at your wedding, but you will have a memorable ceremony and it will be a reflection of who you are and it will be what you want.

 If you have any questions, or comments, please feel free to contact me: e-mail address: Rev. Sweeney